 Out with a friend and LoCo Think Tank member the other day, I was introduced to a business owner with whom he was acquainted - an inventor, custom builder, manufacturer, rental business, and online retailer.
 Sharp guy, very interesting as you might imagine, with a clearly successful business.
 As we chatted a bit more, I learned that his multi-faceted business operation is a one-man band - no employees at all!
-He tried having employees, it didn’t work out, so he just does a little bit of everything...
+Tried it, didn’t work out, so I just do a little bit of everything he says...

 Gasp!
 With an economics education and a banking background, this seemed to me a tragedy!
 No employees means no leverage, and no leverage in business ultimately means modest impact and earnings and low growth...but I get ahead of myself.